Clarence Railway: West Durham Railway

 Plans for a South Durham Railway, connecting the Clarence Railway's Byers Green branch with the collieries in Weardale, was presented to Parliament in 1836, but the bill failed in the House of Lords and amended plans failed again the following year.
 In March 1837 some wagons of coal were drawn by horse on temporary track laid on the Byers Green branch to allow the Clarence Railway to show the line had been opened within the limit of time specified in the Clarence Railway Act 1829; the branch was only fully open in 1841.
 Work started on the West Durham Railway (WDR) in 1837, effectively an extension of the Byers Green branch to Willington Colliery; an act of Parliament for the line, the West Durham Railway Act 1839 (2 & 3 Vict. c. lxxi), received royal assent on 4 July 1839.

 A 2+1/4 mi section of line had opened on 12 June, although coal was not carried until 19 October, as before then locomotives were unable to be used on the Byers Green branch.
 From Byers Green a stationary engine was used to haul loaded wagon up a 5/8 mi incline, the River Wear was crossed by a 206 ft bridge and there were two more inclines before the terminus.
 The line was primarily for minerals, although there was a Saturday market-day train to Stockton; in 1854 this was still horse-drawn to Ferryhill, a dandy cart was used by the horse after it started the train at Byers Green.

 Stockton and Hartlepool Railway

-Christopher Tennant, who had moved to Hartlepool, backed the Hartlepool Dock & Railway (HD&R) and this was given permission on 1 June 1832 for a line from the coal miles in central Durham to a port at Hartlepool.
+Christopher Tennant, who had moved to Hartlepool, backed the Hartlepool Dock and Railway (HD&R) and this was given permission on 1 June 1832 for a line from the coal miles in central Durham to a port at Hartlepool.
 With a 14 mi main line, 9+1/4 mi of branch and 65 acre of land set aside for the docks, trains ran between Thornley pit and Castle Eden after January 1835, Hartlepool dock opened that July and on 23 November the first train ran the 12+1/4 mi between Haswell and Hartlepool.
 By the end of that year there was 14+1/2 mi of line operational.